jedevc/cv/README.md

 Woo!
 A CV!

-The single page on the site is generated from `data/resume.json`, whose format is loosely inspired by [JSON Resume](https://jsonresume.org/).
+The single page on the site is generated from `data/resume.yaml`, whose format was originally loosely inspired by [JSON Resume](https://jsonresume.org/), but has since taken on a bit of a life of it's own.

 ## Development